AadityaMunjal/image-processing-algorithms/README.md

 1. Greyscale image
 2. Convert image to binary with a threshold
 3. Invert image
 4. Convert to ASCII
-5. Mirror images
+5. Mirror image
+6. Pixilate image

 ## How to run